Afterword

 I count the days to Shavuot.

 English text of the printed edition is set in Stone Serif Medium and titles in Stone San of various weights and sizes.
-Hebrew is set in Penimim Chadash, The text of the Haggadah and all its related files resides on my 15" PowerBook running Mac OS X 10.3.8 and Classic 9.2.1 (and my iMac at work with a similar configuration).
-The original printout was via PDF file then on a Hewlett Packard color LaserJet 3500.
-The Haggadah alone amounts to 3,100,416 bytes.
-All computerized materials (graphics and associated files) account for 4.5MB on disk.
-One hundred copies duplicated at Del Mar Office Products
+Hebrew is set in Penimim Chadash, The text of the Haggadah and all its related files resides on "my" PowerMacintosh 8500 with a G3 card and 72 Megs of RAM.
+The original printout was on the LaserWriter 16/600.
+The Haggadah alone amounts to 1,600K.
+All computerized materials (graphics and associated files) account for 7MB on disk.
+Two hundred copies duplicated at Del Mar Office Products

 The online version was prepared in 1996 using Nisus Writer as I began to learn HTML.
 In order to get the frame and the beautiful Aridi backgrounds and buttons in 1997 I produced the online version in PageMill 2.0 and edited it in Nisus Writer.
 As I continue to edit the text, I transfer it to Nisus Writer 2001.
 The online version consists of 157 files (1.1MB on disk).